 You have become so skilled at appearing “okay” that the habit now feels as natural as breathing.
-This protective layer is your way of staying safe, a survival strategy you perfected over many years.
-Beneath the surface, however, the constant effort to bridge the gap between your inner exhaustion and what you show the world leads to feeling tired yet wired.
-This state carries a heavy, hidden cost.
-It eventually drains the very energy you need to heal and creates a deep disconnect from the world around you.
+What began as protection slowly turned into a way of being, a survival strategy you refined over many years.
+Beneath the surface, though, the constant effort to bridge the gap between your inner exhaustion and what you show the world creates a familiar state many women describe as tired yet wired.
+It carries a quiet, hidden cost, draining the very energy you need to heal and slowly disconnecting you from your own experience and from the people around you.

 The Pressure to Perform: Medical School, Residency, and Working as an Ob/Gyn

 During my first year of residency, I struggled so much with sleep that I began running late to morning rounds.
-This was uncharacteristic for me and a clear sign that I was not well.
-Instead of receiving help, I met a mandate to perform more.
-The chief resident required me to arrive even earlier than the rest of the team.
-I had to see every patient before rounds began, essentially doing the work of the entire team alone.
+It was uncharacteristic for me and a clear sign that something was not right.
+Instead of receiving support, I was required to perform more.
+The chief resident told me I needed to arrive earlier than the rest of the team and see every patient before rounds began, essentially doing the work of the entire team alone.

 This was just one example of many during my career as an Ob/Gyn physician.
 I had carried this pattern of performing for a long time before medical school, but the intensity of training made it more rigid.
-Each time I met demands rather than care, it reinforced painful, false beliefs: I don’t matter.
+Each time I met demands rather than care, it reinforced painful, false beliefs inside me, the kind that sound like this: I don’t matter.
 I only matter if I perform.
 How I feel doesn’t matter.

-Reading those words actually makes my heart hurt.
-I remember how much I told myself that over and over again while using my experiences to prove these beliefs again and again to myself.
+Reading those words still makes my heart hurt.
+I remember how often I told myself that, using my experiences as proof and reinforcing those beliefs over and over again.

-Training and practicing to be physician taught me to hide vulnerability and push through at any cost.
+Training and practice to become a physician taught me to hide my vulnerability and push through at any cost.
 While this survival strategy felt necessary then, it planted the seeds for a lifelong pattern of performing “well” even when I was not okay.
-Many women in high-pressure careers or caregiving roles likely recognize this story.
-The message is ingrained: your worth is tied to your performance.
-Yet, this isn’t the truth.
+Many women in high-pressure careers or caregiving roles will recognize this story, because the message becomes ingrained early: your worth is tied to your performance.
+Yet this is not the truth.
 You are worthy no matter what you do in the world.

 The Mechanism: The High-Functioning Override

-When you feel burned out, your nervous system often enters a state of functional collapse.
-In polyvagal theory, we call this the dorsal vagal state.
-It feels like being underwater, heavy, or shut down.
-You are running on fumes.
-To appear well, you use a sympathetic override.
-You mobilize stress hormones to force your body into action.
-Read more about true relief from burnout.
+When you feel burned out, your nervous system often shifts into a state of functional collapse.
+In polyvagal theory, this is called the dorsal vagal state, and it can feel like being underwater, heavy, or quietly shut down, as though you are running on fumes.
+To appear well, you mobilize a sympathetic override, using stress hormones to force your body into action even when it wants to retreat.
+You can read more about true relief from burnout here.

 The Cost: Why You Feel Tired Yet Wired